guardrails-ai/guardrails-api-client/resources/ts/docs/interfaces/Inputs.md

 • `Optional` **promptParams**: `Object`

-Parameters to be formatted into the prompt.
+Parameters to be formatted into the messages.

 **`Memberof`**